ism90/connect-four/Pseudocode.md

    - can only make move on bottom of grid
 - 'drop' the move -> has to fill array from <b>bottom up</b> in unpopulated area
 - populate array with move
+- Then 'player 2' moves - same conditions.

 #### 3. Win/Draw Conditions